National Parks Canada

-The park offers a blend of sand dunes, salt marshes, rivers, forest and fields and is a great place to pitch a tent and enjoy endless stretches of beaches and trails.
+The park offers a blend of sand dunes, salt marshes, rivers, forests, and fields and is a great place to pitch a tent and enjoy endless stretches of beaches and trails.

 Gros Morne National Park

 Gros Morne National Park is the second-largest National Park in eastern Canada.
 The park is a UNESCO World Heritage Site situated in western Newfoundland and is part of the towering Long Ranch Mountains.
 Encircled by tiny seaside communities, forest, freshwater fjords, barren lowlands, cliffs, and shorelines, a place you don’t want to miss.